 There are many reasons why and reasons to tell stories.
 As humans, our stories keep us connected, from everyday conversations about work, family, friends, from relationships to Shakespeare we are constantly telling stories, yours, mine, ours and theirs.
 The seven arts, books, myths, movies, music, all tell stories.
 Our own story is the most authentic thing we have, we never tire of repeating it and listening to those authentic stories of other’s life experiences.

 One of the things that makes humans a successful species is our adaptability, humans live in vastly different environments, from sand dry deserts to high mountain plateaus to arctic conditions.
 We live in huge cities, in vast empty places, on the ocean on islands.
 How do we manage that?

-Unlike animals who use instinct to guide them on how to procreate, build homes, care for young.
+Unlike animals who use instinct to guide them on how to procreate, build homes, care for their young.

 Humans use stories and Myths; Myths are not something that is not true Myth are the stories that tell each group in each environment how to be in that environment.
 Most of this understanding is not written down but learnt by osmosis.
 Local knowledge.